Ismarus (Thrace): Homeric Ismarus

-After their departure from Troy, Odysseus and his companions stop at Ismaros.
-They sack the town, and attack the Cicones, the inhabitants of the adjacent region.
-They kill the men and divide the women and treasures among themselves, then begin to feast, despite Odysseus' advice that they leave immediately.
-The Cicones, who have left in search of help, come back in the morning in great numbers.
+According to Book 9 of the Odyssey, following their departure from Troy, after winning the Trojan War, in which the Cicones had been allies of the Trojans, Odysseus and his companions are blown off course to Ismaros.
+They sack the town, kill most of the men and divide the women and plunder among themselves, then begin to feast, despite Odysseus' advice that they leave immediately.
+Fugitives from this raid rouse others of the Cicones living inland, who gather an army to oppose Odysseus and his men.
+They appear in the morning in great numbers.
 Odysseus manages to escape, although he loses several men in the process.
 He embarks with the survivors and continues his journey home to Ithaca.

-While at Ismaros, Odysseus spares Maron, the son of Euanthes and the priest of Apollo, and his family.
+While at Ismaros, Odysseus spares Maron, the son of Euanthes and the priest of Apollo, and his family, out of respect for the god Apollo.
 Because of this, Maron gifts him a "goatskin bottle of black wine", some gold, and a mixing bowl.
 The wine was a strong and divine drink, as for each cup of wine, 20 times as much water was added to it to dilute it.
 He uses this wine to lull the Cyclops Polyphemus to sleep.